Xiaomi Auto

 Xiaomi Auto (小米汽车; legally Xiaomi Automobile Co Ltd) is a Chinese electric vehicle manufacturer headquartered in Beijing.
+As of 2025, Xiaomi Auto has a market capitalisation of approximately US$135.2 billion.
 It is a subsidiary of Chinese consumer electronics company Xiaomi.
 Founded in 2021 by Xiaomi founder and chairman Lei Jun, the company mainly develops and manufactures electric vehicles.